 Ambrym Island is located in Vanuatu's Malampa Province.
-The island covers a total area of approx 678 km2 (262 ml2), ranking it Vanuatu's 5th largest.
-Its population (of around 7,000) live mainly off coconut plantations in the 3 corners of the isle.
+The island covers a total area of approx 678 km2 (262 mi2), ranking it Vanuatu's 5th largest.
+Its population (around 7,000) live mainly off coconut plantations in the 3 corners of the isle.

-- Several times per century, Ambrym volcano makes destructive eruptions.
-Benbow's last eruption was in 1913, causing evacuation of the locals to Mele, close to Port Vila (Efate Island).
+The caldera measures 12x8 km (7,5x5 mi) and has 2 active volcanic cones (Marum and Benbow).
+Several times per century, Ambrym volcano makes destructive eruptions.
+Benbow's last eruption (in 1913) caused the evacuation of the locals to Mele, close to Port Vila (Efate Island).

 Port Ambrym Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Ambrym Island, Vanuatu.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.